TetraPlex-org/central/Documentation/technical/voting.md

 # Liquid Democracy & Condorcet Voting with transparent Skill Rating: A Path to fair, meritocratic and efficient governance
-As a company in the fast-paced world of technology, it is important to be able to make decisions quickly and efficiently.
-This is especially true for the development of software, where the time to market is crucial.
-If the prime goal is to make decisions quickly, an authoritarian government like a dictatorship would be the obvious choice.
-However, research on swarm intelligence has shown that a group of people can make better decisions than a single person.
-This is especially true if the group is diverse and the members have different backgrounds and experiences.
-However, if the group is distributed over the world, it is difficult to make decisions efficiently due to the time difference.
-This is where Liquid Democracy comes into play.

 ## Liquid Democracy
-Liquid Democracy is a form of democracy that allows for efficient decision making while still being fair and meritocratic.
-It is a form of direct democracy where you can vote on issues directly, but you can also delegate your vote to another person or comittee if you don't have time to dig into an issue or don't feel confident enough about a subject.
-This way, the decision making process is much more efficient and fair.
-It also allows for a more meritocratic system, where people who are more knowledgeable about a certain topic can have more influence on the decision making process.
-It is important however to be able to trust the people you delegate your vote to.
-This is where the transparent skill rating system comes into play.
-It allows you to see how much influence a person has on a certain topic and how they got there.
-This way, you can decide if you want to delegate your vote to them or not.
+In the fast-paced world of technology or in intense global competition for markets and talent (nearly all companies not just those in tech.), it is essential to be able to make decisions quickly and efficiently to stay competitive.
+This need for speed is especially true in the realm of software development where the time to market is crucial but also for any other product or service categories characterized short product life cycles, quick turnaround and obsolescence.
+Given the relentless time to market pressures, if the company needs to make decisions quickly or be outcompeted an authoritarian form of government like a dictatorship would be the obvious choice or top down decision making in the context of corporations or organizations but research on swarm intelligence has shown that a group of people can make better decisions than a single person (need citation) and this is especially true if the group is diverse and the members have different backgrounds and experiences. (need citation) The advantage of a democracy or bottom up decision making also extends to parties having buy-in to the decision having been created via a voting mechanism rather than having a decision imposed on them top down.
+Given that many teams are now globally distributed it maybe indeed difficult for many teams to make decisions quickly due to the time zone differences and need to consult many parties versus top down approaches.
+This is where Liquid Democracy comes into play can faclitate relatively faster decision making versus traditional voting processes without resorting to top down approaches.

 ## Users, Devices and Personas